Asmit-cloud/Talent-Bridge/README.md

 <br>

 To provide a comprehensive understanding of the SkillSwap Network's features, including its real-time chat functionality, a detailed video walkthrough has been provided below.
 This video showcases key user flows and interactions that would typically be experienced in a live environment.

+Please note that due to technical constraints related to the recording PC's specifications (Intel(R) Core(TM) i3-3240 CPU @ 3.40GHz, 8.00 GB RAM), the visual quality of the video may appear lower than ideal.

+Rest assured, the video's content thoroughly demonstrates all features, ensuring a comprehensive review even if the live demo instance becomes inactive after August 1, 2025.

 [Watch the Project](https://youtu.be/RpzQ0nF28Tw)
 <br>